 As it stands AfryKamera is the first African Film Festival in Central and Eastern Europe as well as the largest African-themed event in Poland and the wider region.

 AfryKamera has managed to occupy a niche in the film festival market – although there are many international film festivals, they generally show a limited range of African films.
 AfryKamera is therefore the only festival in Poland dedicated purely to films from the continent.
 In the past few years the festival has decided to explore new avenues not only in the art of cinematography, but also in the presentation of African art, music, and culture.

-Audience Award for Best Full Length Feature – an audience award for the best narrative full-length feature or documentary
+Traditionally juries awards prizes for best full-length narrative or documentary feature, while an Audience Award for Best Full Length Feature – an audience award for the best narrative full-length feature or documentary